Typhoon Billie (1976): Impact

 Billie skirted the Ryūkyū Islands before making landfall in Taiwan and again in eastern China, producing huge waves that drowned 41 fishermen and swimmers along the coast of Japan.
 A JTWC weather station in Miyakojima reported a barometric pressure of 962 millibars and winds of 51 mph.
 In Ishigakijima, a weather station reported winds of 109 mph and a barometric pressure of 952 millibars.

 Billie's second landfall was south of Taipei, Taiwan where a weather station reported 81 mph winds.
 However, at the Taipei International Airport, the winds were at 40 mph with gusts up to 75 mph.
 Billie's impact in Taiwan was destructive as the storm sank three ships and damaged several others and killed seven people, leaving eight others missing, injured 24 and left $2.6 million (1976 USD, $8.9 million 2005 USD) in damage.

 The third and final landfall was in eastern China as a tropical storm which brought 70 mph winds and heavy rain but there were no reports of deaths or damage reported.
-The name Billie was not retired after the 1976 Pacific typhoon season.